-By the end of the course, the students will have understood the concept of procedural rationality.
-They should be able to pass consciously through the phases of a decision making process while making use of the methodological recommendations of decision analysis.
+By the end of the course, the students will have understood the concept of diligent and conscious decision making.
+They should be able to pass consciously through the phases of a decision-making process while making use of the methodological recommendations.

 Everybody makes numerous decisions each and every day.
 Many of them are of minor importance, but some decisions require serious consideration.
-The course will teach students how to tackle these decisions.
-The concept is called Rational Decision Making.
-It is based on a model of a decision making process with seven phases.
-The course will highlight each and every phase and will then proceed with case studies.
-Thus, students will have the opportunity to apply their new knowledge to cases of practical decision making.
+If a decision maker has already gained a lot of experience he or she can rely on his or her intuition.
+If the decision maker, however, lacks experience, diligent and conscious decision making is required.
+The course will teach students how to make these decisions.
+The concept is based on a model of a decision-making process with seven phases.
+The course will highlight every phase and will provide the students with methodolocial recommendations what to do in each phase.
+The recommendations are illustrated using case studies of concrete decision-making.

 - Eisenführ, F. / Weber, M. / Langer, Th.: Rational Decision Making, Berlin et al. 2010. - Edwards, W. / Miles Jr., R.F. / von Winterfeld, D. (Edts.): Advances in Decision Analysis.
-Cambridge et al. 2007. - Keeney, R.L.: Value-Focused Thinking.
+Cambridge et al. 2007. - Graumann, M.: Diligent and Conscious Decision Making.
+Lecture Notes, Offenburg 2023. - Keeney, R.L.: Value-Focused Thinking.
 Cambridge et al. 1996.